Hellbyte/Wizity.net/clientapi/README.md

 ```

 ### API.song.grab(playlistid: string)
-Grab a current song in community you are in.
+Grab a current song in community you are currently in.
 Success when:
-* You are in any community.
 * TODO: dokončiť grab info

 ``` js